Skip to content

 Build effective forms

 Forms are vital for gathering information and starting processes.
 However, many organizations use forms that aren’t connected to the work that follows.
 Tallyfy integrates forms directly with the steps that come after, linking data collection to action.
+This integration approach ensures seamless workflow continuity from initial data capture through completion.

-Think beyond form submission to process execution
+Why should I think beyond form submission to process execution?

 With standalone form tools, users often wonder what happens after they click submit.
 Tallyfy connects submission directly to a trackable workflow: